 If the non-requesting party does not return the packet, the CSE may use information obtained from the employer, impute income based upon reasonable assumptions or file a contempt action.

-The requesting party may not withdraw their request for the administrative review on or after the date the review is scheduled.
+The requesting party may not withdraw his/her request for the administrative review on or after the date the review is scheduled.

-The effective date of the modified order will be the first day of the month following the date of the scheduled review.
+The effective date of the modified order will be the first day of the month following the date the review is scheduled.

 The process is conducted by the CSEA as a desk review and parties are not present.
 A combined gross income of the parents will be used to calculate the appropriate amount of the support obligation to be paid using the Ohio Child Support Guidelines calculation in accordance with the Ohio Administrative Code.